Gangadari11/DataVizClassProject/README.md

 - Verify each hypothesis using suitable visualizations.
 - For each hypothesis, state whether it is accepted or rejected based on visual evidence.
 - Justify the visualization choice by explaining the marks and visual channels used.

-## Visualization Requirements

-- Follow good visualization design principles.
-- Prioritize correctness of chart type and clarity of communication.
-- Creativity is expected and evaluated.

 ## Repository Contents